sparoodata/mongolens_new/README.md

 ### Resources

-- Collection metadata
+- `collection-indexes`: Index information for a collection
-- Collection statistics
+- `collection-schema`: Schema information for a collection
-- Collection validation rules
+- `collection-stats`: Performance statistics for a collection
-- Database listings
+- `collection-validation`: Validation rules for a collection
-- Database triggers and event configurations
+- `collections`: List of collections in the current database
-- Database users and roles
+- `database-triggers`: Database change streams and event triggers configuration
-- Index information
+- `database-users`: Database users and roles in the current database
-- Performance metrics and profiling data
+- `databases`: List of all accessible databases
-- Replica set configuration
+- `performance-metrics`: Real-time performance metrics and profiling data
-- Schema inference
+- `replica-status`: Replica set status and configuration
-- Server status and metrics
+- `server-status`: Server status information
-- Stored JavaScript functions
+- `stored-functions`: Stored JavaScript functions in the current database

 ### Prompts